Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 1. Open the solution in Visual Studio.
 1. In the *TodoListService* project, open the `appsettings.json` file.
 1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *TodoListService-v2* application, that you registered earlier.
-1. [Optional] if you want to limit sign-in to users in your organization, also update the following
+1. [Optional] if you want to limit sign-in to users in your organization, also update the following properties:
-- The `Domain` property, replacing the existing value with your AAD tenant domain, for example, contoso.onmicrosoft.com.
+- `Domain`, replacing the existing value with your AAD tenant domain, for example, contoso.onmicrosoft.com.
-- The `TenantId` property replacing the existing value with the Tenant ID.
+- `TenantId`, replacing the existing value with the Tenant ID.

 #### Configure the TodoListClient C# project